Best Medical Alert Watches of 2026, Tested and Reviewed

 Automatic Fall Detection

-Every year, there are 1 million falls that result in hospitalizations among older adults, according to the Centers for Disease Control.4 So, it’s important that your chosen watch can detect a fall, especially if you’re prone to them.
+Every year, there are millions of falls that result in hospitalizations among older adults, according to the Centers for Disease Control.4 So, it’s important that your chosen watch can detect a fall, especially if you’re prone to them.
 The watch should link to a specific contact, 911, or an emergency monitoring center.

 Keep in mind that not all medical alert watches come with automatic fall detection.
 If you’re more prone to falls due to chronic health conditions, mobility issues, or even just the layout of your house, we’d recommend a watch with built-in fall detection.